How to deal with cash flow problems / issues?

 With this aim in mind, to avoid ending up suspending payments, try to negotiate better terms with your main suppliers.
 Try your luck with your long-term partners first, as they are more likely to give you the time you need.
 If you have a payment term, wait until the last few days before paying your bill: this is a good way of limiting your working capital requirement.

 By negotiating a cash flow loan, you rapidly have a cash facility.
-However, you will have to negotiate with your banker and show that you are capable of managing your cash flow to be able to repay your debt.
+However, you will have to negotiate with your creditor and show that you are capable of managing your cash flow to be able to repay your debt.

-In practice, if you are not able to present a convincing case that proves you are running a credible business with good prospects for development, you will have already taken a big step forward.
+In practice, if you are able to present a convincing case that proves you are running a credible business with good prospects for development, you will have already taken a big step forward.
 But once you have obtained your loan, make sure you think about the interest you will have to pay on it.

 Negotiating an overdraft is another funding possibility that can help out in many situations.
 Ideally, you should negotiate an overdraft when everything is going well.
 Not only will you be able to obtain advantages, but also, if your situation deteriorates, you can benefit from the overdraft automatically.